-What is cyber security?
-Cybersecurity is the practice of protecting systems, networks, and programs from digital attacks that are aimed at extorting money from users; interrupting normal business processes; or accessing, changing, or destroying sensitive information.
+Cybersecurity is the practice of protecting systems, networks, and programs from digital attacks.
+These attacks are aimed at extorting money from users, interrupting normal business processes, and accessing, changing, or destroying sensitive information.

 The Most Important Cyber Security Stats